 All applications shall be accompanied by a two hundred fifty dollar ($250.00) nonrefundable application fee.
 The application fee shall include fingerprinting for the first person named in an application.
 All applicants, including individuals, partners or shareholders of corporations and members of LLCs shall submit fingerprints as a part of the application and shall pay a one hundred dollar ($100.00) fee for processing said fingerprints.

 All licenses issued shall be from May 1 to April 30.
-All license fees shall be effective for fiscal year beginning May 1 and the first installment for renewal licenses shall be paid by April 15.
+All license fees shall be effective for the fiscal year beginning May 1, and the per annum fee for all renewal licenses shall be paid by April 15.

 Every licensee shall cause his license or licenses to be framed and hung in plain view in a conspicuous place on the licensed premises.